-Figure 138 Maintenance > File Manager > Firmware Package
+Figure 136 Maintenance > File Manager > Firmware Package

-Table 97 Maintenance > File Manager > Firmware Package
+Table 89 Maintenance > File Manager > Firmware Package

-LABEL DESCRIPTION Boot Module This is the version of the boot module that is currently on the Zyxel Device.
-Current Version This is the firmware version and the date created.
+LABEL DESCRIPTION Current Version This is the firmware version and the date created.
 Released Date This is the date that the version of the firmware was created.
 File Path Type in the location of the file you want to upload in this field or click Browse to find it.
 Browse Click Browse to find the .bin file you want to upload.
 Remember that you must decompress compressed (.zip) files before you can upload them.
 Upload Click Upload to begin the upload process.
 This process may take up to two minutes.